 - The cardioid pickup concentrates solely on vocals and eliminates background noise

-- Has a built-in pop filter to prevent plosives, breath sounds, and wind noise
+- It has a built-in pop filter to prevent plosives, breath sounds, and wind noise

 - Features a pneumatic shock mount system that reduces mechanical noise and vibration

-- Can only be connected to a mixer or audio interface with an XLR cable
+- It can only be connected to a mixer or audio interface with an XLR cable

 2. Samson Q2U Dynamic Microphone

-With the option to connect to your recording equipment with either a USB or XLR cable, the Q2U Dynamic Microphone from Samson is a great choice for anybody that likes to record on different devices.
-It’s universally compatible with all operating systems, too, adding to its versatility.
+With the option to connect to your recording equipment with either a USB or XLR cable, the Q2U Dynamic Microphone from Samson is an excellent choice for anybody that likes to record on different devices.
+It’s also universally compatible with all operating systems, adding to its versatility.

 The dynamic microphone capsule operates with a cardioid pickup pattern.

-This pickup pattern means that it concentrates entirely on the sound placed in front of the microphone and doesn’t pick up any unwanted background noise, making it ideal for producing clear vocals.
+This pickup pattern concentrates entirely on the sound placed in front of the microphone and doesn’t pick up any unwanted background noise, making it ideal for producing clear vocals.